Oocag/oolite-debug-console-flibble-mad-alpha/README.md

-This is so alpha.
+This is alpha.
 So very, very alpha.